harry5858/What-To-Eat-Automated-Test/README.md

 # What to Eat automated test

-This automated test (unfinished) uses Appium on an demo I created.
+This automated test (unfinished) uses Appium on a demo Android application I created.